Section 21 – Continuation of existing constitutional provisions

 Purpose

 The purpose of section 21 of the Canadian Charter of Rights and Freedoms is to protect the language rights already recognized by other provisions of the Constitution.
-In particular, the Constitution provides that everyone has the right to use English or French in the legislative assembly and before the courts of Manitoba and Quebec provinces, and that the Acts of those provinces must be enacted in both languages.
+In particular, the Constitution provides that everyone has the right to use English or French in the legislative assembly and before the courts of Manitoba and Quebec provinces, and that the Acts and regulations of those provinces must be enacted, printed and published in both languages.

 Analysis

 The language rights created by the Constitution Act, 1867 and the Manitoba Act, 1870 are not altered by the language rights provisions of the Canadian Charter of Rights and Freedoms.
-(McDonnell at p.94; Lavigne at para.
-2)
+(McDonnell, at page 94; Lavigne at paragraph 2)

 Table of Cases